nhsconnect/prm-gp-registrations-mi/doc/architecture/decisions/0003-for-every-successful-event-return-200-ok-with-the-event-id.md

 ## Decision

-As all of our API's are REST POST requests, for a successful request the response will have a status of 200 OK and will return the event ID within the body.
+As all of our API's are REST POST requests, and we are not creating any resources, for a successful request the response will have a status of 200 OK and will return the event ID within the body.